 Complete, fully approved applications for internships are due in the registrar’s office before the first day of the experience.
 The Chief Academic Officer reserves the right to deny approval for any internship or field experience that is not submitted before the experience begins.

-Whenever possible, academic credit should be applied to the term in which the internship or field experience is taking place.
-Students enrolling in Career Connections during a summer term will be charged the part-time tuition rate published in the most recent academic catalog.
-Internships and field experiences undertaken in the summer can only be applied to a later fall or spring term when the student is already enrolled in a minimum of 12 credit hours.
+Academic credit must be applied to the term in which the internship or field experience is taking place.
 If Career Connections credits push the student’s semester load beyond 16 credits, they are charged the overload fee published in the most recent catalog.
 Career Connections credit hours cannot be applied to an interterm if the total interterm hours exceed four credit hours.

 In addition to the 40 hours onsite for each credit hour, Career Connections also requires the student to develop goal/strategy plans and reflective log summary reports that include appendices – items the student created or came in contact with.
 The work log reports, along with feedback from the employer and the performance appraisal will be the primary device used by the Faculty Advisor for grading the experience.
 However, the Faculty Advisor may also request other journals, papers, and projects for assessment of the total experience.
 (See assessment objectives worksheet.)